WPCF Nutrient Management & Phase II Improvements

 The City is upgrading its wastewater treatment processes to limit the discharge of nutrients to the Bay in compliance with upcoming regulatory requirements.
 The improvements will also accommodate future increased flows as Hayward’s population increases.

 The Bay, like all bodies of water, is comprised of nutrients that must remain balanced to maintain the health of the ecosystem.
 In recent years, however, certain nutrients like nitrogen have reached excessive levels, prompting concern about environmentally-harmful events like algae blooms.
-The City has committed to nutrient reduction in advance of upcoming regulatory requirements as an early adopter and has begun design of improvements that will enhance the treatment process and further protect the Bay.
+The City anticipates that upcoming regulations from the Regional Water Quality Control Board will require removal of 50% of nutrients by the year 2034.
+The City has begun design of improvements to comply with these upcoming regulations that will enhance the treatment process and further protect the Bay.

 Estimated Project Timeline